Article: Loudspeaker Crossover Inductors Part 1 Part 2

 Depending upon your viewpoint, Inductors are rather clever devices or just rolls of wire.
 Most inductors are wound on Formers or Bobbins being either circular or rectangular in shape and which are usually manufactured from materials which for ferrite materials have very specific electrical properties.
 Air-cored bobbins are not so fussy as they use air as their operating medium.

 The two most widely used bobbin styles are either Air-cored or Ferrite cored.
 There are many combinations of these arrangements which include Nylon bobbins with a central air core making it an air-cored inductor.
-The air cored centre may also be substituted for a Ferrite slug in which case it becomes a ferrite inductor.
+The air cored centre may also be substituted for a Ferrite core in which case it becomes a ferrite inductor.
 Furthermore, the whole bobbin may be constructed from ferrite, making it also a Ferrite Inductor.

 For loudspeaker crossovers / audio use, most inductors fall within an inductance range of 10mH